oqolarte/oblong/content/project/bujo.md

 I list my meals during daytime (`AF` or AM Food) and nighttime (`PF` or PM Food).
 1. The rest are bullets.
 I maintained Carroll's bullet and signifier usage, with a bit of addition.
+1. Bonus: I use other symbols for the rest of my trackers (e.g., a square means 'I dreamt last night'), which I also use as signifiers for a note if I ever want to expound on them (see example above).

 [^tracker]: In my opinion, one should not have millions of trackers.
 I found four to be manageable.